alem-platform/foundation/http-curl/README.md

 ```

 This command will perform a default GET request to the given URL.

+The program must operate exclusively with the HTTP protocol, without relying on the `net/http` package or external HTTP libraries.
+Requests should be handled through raw TCP connections.

 ### --help

 When running `./http-curl --help`, the output should list and describe the supported options: